SeisComP3/seiscomp3/src/trunk/apps/processing/scautoloc/descriptions/scautoloc.rst

 during the first association attempt, e.g. because the initial location was incorrect.
-If the origin contains a sufficient number of arrivals to assume a reasonably well location result, scautoloc additionally tries to associate picks as secondary phases such as "pP".
+If the origin contains a sufficient number of arrivals to assume a reasonably well location result, scautoloc additionally tries to associate picks as secondary phases such as :term:`pP <pP phase>`.
 Such secondary phases are only "weakly associated", i.e. these phases are not used for the location.
 For the analyst, however, it is useful to have possible “pP” phases predefined.